Our Tourist Office Ardèche mountain I settle here

 Description

-In 1980, the association became the owner of the Clastre farm, in Sainte-Eulalie, formerly a non-conventual priory dependent on the Vellave abbey of Saint-Chaffre du Monastier.
-The dwelling – Queyrat, in the local patois – is covered with lauzes, while the hayloft has a traditional broom roof.
-This Clastres farm is all the more emblematic as it remains the last thatched cottage in an Ardèche village.
-Classified as a historical monument in 1984, its roof has undergone several restoration campaigns, including a new one in 2011.
+In 1980, the association became the owner of the Clastre farm in Sainte-Eulalie, a former non-conventual priory dependent on the Velay abbey of Saint-Chaffre du Monastier.
+The dwelling — the queyrat, in local dialect — is covered with lauzes, while the hayloft has a traditional broom roof.

 Opening

-From 20/04 to 01/11 every day.
+From 18/04 to 20/09/2026 every day.

 Visit on request for groups.